GregoirePelegrin/img_msg_encoder/README.md

+# Description
 Following [this project](https://jrdngr.github.io/pngme_book/chapter_1.html) to improve in Rust.
 Obviously using [the Rust Language book](https://doc.rust-lang.org/book/title-page.html) on the side.

+# TODO
+1. Scrambling messages inside chunks list, not only append to end
+2. Message in chunk type
-Should try and put the message in the chunk_type instead of the data.
+   - try and put the message in the chunk types of existing chunks instead of appending to chunks list
-Make it so that you can have more than one chunk for a message, and find all of them when decoding.
-    (With additional info, like indices?)
-Make the add chunk append somewhere in the middle
+   - should be more discreet in terms of size
+   - make the unused chunk types some default values
+3. More than one message
+    - some way to link messages between them through chunk types?
+    - unordered?
+4. Message encryption
-Make use of the chunk_type?
-Encrypt message and communicate public key through chunk_type?
+    - public key through chunk type?
+    - some other way to communicate this?